masterofcontroversy/Tutorials/Buildfiles/Part1 EA and text.md

 Here's some lingo all the cool FE hacking kids are using nowadays

-CurrentOffset
+### CurrentOffset
 This is where EA is at the moment. the current offset changes as things are done to the ROM, or if you directly go to a specific address.
 (More on that later)
-    When ever anything is inserted, it's data will always be from the current offset, to however much space it takes up.
+Whenever anything is inserted, it's data will always be from the current offset to however much space it takes up.
 For example, if the current offset was at 0x20(32 decimal), and I inserted something that was 16 bytes in size, the new current offset would be 0x30(48 decimal)

 ### Byte
 Bytes are a form of data.
 Everything in the ROM is in byte form.
 I'm not going to go in detail about them right now,